Saving Water Makes Good Sense

 Eliminating a weekly 5-minute pavement hose-down could save between 625 and 2500 gallons of water per year depending on the flow rate.

-If your community allows watering, water lawns and gardens on alternate evenings instead of every day.
+- If your community allows watering, water lawns and gardens on alternate mornings instead of every day.

-Less frequent watering will develop grass with deeper roots, and night-time watering minimizes evaporation.
+Less frequent watering will develop grass with deeper roots, and early morning watering minimizes evaporation.